pat-jpnk/Crockford-Base32/README.md

 I also realized that you have to add more than one '0' to some binary representations to get an 8-bit value to work with when the encoding of '0' was wrong.

+# requirements

+- all letters in the encoding output must be capitalized, therefore only letters that are capitalized are valid input to the decoding method

+- checksum adding is automatically added